ministryofjustice/cloud-platform-user-guide/source/documentation/concepts/namespace-limits.md

 [Here][deployment-yaml] is an example of a deployment file which specifies limits for the container it launches.

 Whenever the scheduler tries to schedule a pod, it reserves whatever request limits are specified for each container.
-If the deployment doesn't specify request limits, the default for the namespace will be used.
+If the deployment doesn't specify request limits for a given container, the default for the namespace will be used.
 This default comes from the namespace's [LimitRange].
 In our case, the default we apply for new namespaces is specified [here][limit-range].

 ![Deployment one replica](../images/deployment-one-replica.png)

 The diagram above shows a namespace with a deployment consisting of four containers.
-If the service team wanted to run multiple replicas of this deployment, the scheduler would not allow it, because the capacity set aside for the namespace is not enough to set aside the amount each of the containers say they want.
+If the service team wanted to run multiple replicas of this deployment, the scheduler would not allow it, because the namespace capacity limit (the pink square) is not enough to set aside the amount of resources that each of the containers say they want (the green square; i.e. you couldn't fit another green square of that size inside the pink square).

 ### Resources Requested versus Resources Used